 New lens correction support

-Compared with Capture One 21 (build 14.4.1), the Capture One 22 (up to build 15.0.0) release supports the following lenses for lens correction:
+Compared with Capture One 21 (build 14.4.1), the Capture One 22 (build 15.4.0) release supports the following lenses for lens correction:

 - Canon RF

 - 100-500mm F4.5-7.1 L IS USM

 - 1200mm F8L IS USM